-Standardization and structures: There is a lack of standards on NbS that are trusted by financial institutions, and very little standardization in the transaction structures used.
+Standardisation and structures: There is a lack of standards on NbS that are trusted by financial institutions, and very little standardisation in the transaction structures used.

 - Swiss Re Institute (2021).
-The economics of climate change: no action not an option - State of Finance for Nature (2023).
-State of Finance for Nature - WWF (2022).
-Nature Based Solutions a review of current financing barriers and how to overcome these - PLOS Climate, Oxford (2023).
-Going beyond market-based mechanisms to finance nature-based solutions and foster sustainable futures | PLOS Climate
+The economics of climate change: no action not an option - UNEP.
+(2023).
+State of Finance for Nature (2023).
+The Big Nature Turnaround Repurposing \$7 trillion to combat nature loss. - WWF (2022).
+Nature Based Solutions a review of current financing barriers and how to overcome these. - Chausson, A. et al. (2023).
+Going beyond market-based mechanisms to finance nature-based solutions and foster sustainable futures | PLOS Climate.